 A bike-pedestrian bridge was built over the railroad tracks and the full park was now accessible from a parking lot below an older railroad bridge over the lake’s dam, a service road on Rolling Road and the CCT trail around the park.

-The Mid-Atlantic Off-Road Enthusiasts trail advocacy group improved the rocky, rooty, erosion-prone trails at Accotink by using progressive trail-building techniques, reducing run-off into the lake and building rapport with the neighborhood.
+The Mid-Atlantic Off-Road Enthusiasts trail advocacy group improved the rocky, rooty, erosion-prone trails at Accotink by using progressive trail-building techniques, reducing runoff into the lake and building rapport with the neighborhood.
 With the new trails underway, Accotink changed from being a “bandit” network into a great example of modern trail building in a busy suburban area.
-Most of the seven miles of trails are of moderate skill level, but rise above that rating when ridden at faster speeds.
+Most of the seven miles of trails are of moderate skill level but rise above that rating when ridden at faster speeds.
 The wide, main dirt trail around the lake is always busy with mountain bikers, stroller-pushers and runners.

 The Accotink trail system links with the CCT and the Wakefield park routes at Danbury Forest Drive.
 The entrance is down the paved hill.
 Bikes cannot enter the park at the upper paved trail, which is uphill only to prevent pedestrian-bike collisions.
 Please use the entrance down Danbury Forest Drive, which is marked with signs on the right.
-At the bottom of that entrance, turn right to connect over the Accotink Creek bridge to the CCT and the Wakefield trails.
+At the bottom of that entrance, turn right to connect to the Accotink Creek bridge to the CCT and the Wakefield trails.

 The Bike Lane along with MORE hosts many weekly rides through Accotink Park (it's only 2 miles from The BIke Lane Springfield).
 You can find these rides on our monthly calendar of events.